hwxi/hwxi.github.io/RESEARCH/README.md

 Traditionally, types are touted for helping debug programs.
 As debugging is an essential part of programming, such help from types can undoubtedly result in increased programming productivity.
-This kind of indirect support of types for increased productivity is already well-known.
-What is much less well-known is that types can also directly result in increased programming productivity by facilitating code reuse at compile-time.
-For instance, the feature of type classes in Haskell makes essential use of types in choosing type class instances.
+This kind of *indirect* support of types for increased productivity is already well-known.
+What is much less well-known is that types can also *directly* result in increased programming productivity by facilitating code reuse at compile-time.
+For instance, the feature of type classes in Haskell makes direct use of types in choosing type class instances.
 Moreover, types play an even more conspicuous role in template-based programming, a defining feature of ATS that is partly inspired by type classes.